MrWildGear/Miner-Analyzer/README.md

 **Using the Application:**

-1. Select the miner type (ORE or Modulated) using the radio buttons
+1. Select the miner type (ORE, Modulated, or Ice) using the radio buttons

 2. Copy item stats from EVE Online:
    - In EVE Online, open the item info window